aws/aws-toolkit-vscode/docs/TESTPLAN.md

 -   Unit Tests: **fast** tests
     -   Live in `src/test/`
-    -   The `vscode` API is available, but a full VSCode instance is not started.
+    -   The `vscode` API is available.
-    -   The Toolkit code is invoked as a library, not as an extension loaded in VSCode.
+    -   The Toolkit code is invoked as a library, not as an extension activated in VSCode's typical lifecycle.
     -   Call functions and create objects directly.
     -   May mock state where needed, though this is discouraged in favor of "fake" data/objects/files.
     -   May use the filesystem.
     -   Main property is that [the test is fast](https://pycon-2012-notes.readthedocs.io/en/latest/fast_tests_slow_tests.html).
 -   Integration Tests: **slow** tests
     -   Live in `src/integrationTest/`
-    -   Use a full instance of VSCode.
+    -   Use a full instance of VSCode with an activated instance of the extension.
-    -   Global state is shared across tests, thus later tests can be polluted by earlier tests.
+    -   Global state is shared across tests, thus there is a risk that later tests are polluted by earlier tests.
     -   Trigger VSCode commands and UI elements to test codepaths as from an actual user session, instead of invoking functions directly.
     -   Do not use mocks.